Democrats' Health Care Ambitions Meet The Reality Of Divided Government

 "I don't think we should underestimate how important that is, when decisions that are being made are questioned and officials have to defend them," she said.

-For the last two years, the focus in Washington has been on repealing or dismantling the Affordable Care Act.
+For the past two years, the focus in Washington has been on repealing or dismantling the Affordable Care Act.
 That's about to change, she said.

-"That energy can now shift to examining what the administration is doing, and putting forth other ideas and other proposals, some of which might generate bipartisan agreement," she said.
+"That energy can now shift to examining what the administration is doing and putting forth other ideas and other proposals, some of which might generate bipartisan agreement," she said.

-Pallone is hopeful that Republicans may support some measured to shore up the ACA.
+Pallone is hopeful that Republicans may support some measure to shore up the ACA.
 In the last Congress, Sen. Lamar Alexander, R-Tenn., proposed bills that would restore those payments to insurers, and he backed a plan to create a reinsurance program that could help reduce premiums.

 Pallone acknowledged Democrats' plans are much less ambitious than the "Medicare-for-all" proposals that many of his colleagues touted during their campaigns.